WASdev/ci.docker.websphere-traditional/README.md

 These images contain the ILAN licensed IBM WebSphere Application Server traditional.
 For production use or if you wish to build these yourself just follow [these instructions](docker-build/9.0.5.x/README.md), otherwise please see below on how to extend our pre-built image with your application and configuration!

 **Note:** Have you considered trying out WebSphere Liberty?
 It's based on the Open Source project `Open Liberty`, fully supports Java EE8 and MicroProfile 2.0, and it's much lighter, faster and easier to configure than WAS traditional.
-You can try it today for free from [Docker Hub](https://hub.docker.com/_/websphere-liberty/).
+You can try it today for free from icr.io.
+See [Liberty container images](https://www.ibm.com/docs/en/was-liberty/base?topic=images-liberty-container) for more information..
 If you have entitlement for WAS traditional you already have entitlement for Liberty included.
 Find out more about how to use WebSphere Liberty in Kubernetes [here](https://www.ibm.com/blogs/bluemix/2018/10/certified-kubernetes-deployments-for-websphere-liberty/).

 ## Building an application image